 - To be able to save money: Airbnb bookings are cheaper than most hotels

 How Much Can I Expect to Earn as a Host on Airbnb?

-There is definitely money to be made with AirBnB, but how much you might be able to charge for your listing can vary widely depending on how big your property is, how nice it is, how many extra amenities it has and how close it is to popular destinations such as sports stadiums and other venues.
+There is money to be made with Airbnb, but how much you might be able to charge for your listing can vary widely depending on:

 During the winter months, they can charge more because the weather is so good, and because Arizona is a hot spot for people looking to get away from the cold and snow.

-So, if you decided to become an Airbnb host and list a spare room in your home or apartment, and were able to make $50 per night for your spare room for half of the month (so, 14 days), you could make as much as $700 per month.
+If you decided to become an Airbnb host, listed a spare room in your home or apartment, and made $50 per night for your spare room for half of the month (14 days), you could make as much as $700 per month.

 One cool thing about listing with Airbnb is that you get exactly what you charge the guest.
 Airbnb charges the taxes and fees on top of your nightly rate.
 So, if you charge $50 per night, that is what you will get paid.

 Many people choose to use PayPal to get paid, however, Airbnb even pays the payment processing fee, so that is not a fee you have to worry about either.

 Related Article: The Ultimate Airbnb Checklist: 14 Ways to Get More Bookings